Mehd6384/Mehd6384.github.io/_posts/2018-09-12-Unity tips & tricks #1.markdown

 ---
 <img src="/images/skate1.jpg" class="fit image">

-# GameDev Insights 1: Skating game, the beginning
+# Skating game: The Beginning

 One of the main incentives for starting this blog was for me to keep a trace of some of the hard-earned insights both in game programming and machine learning.
 Indeed, I recently found myself fighting with some recurrent problems, having forgotten the solution I came up with in a previous game prototype.
 In order to increase efficiency and maybe help out some others self-taught game devs, I tought blog posts could be a nice solution !